levoxtrip/PKB/docs/topics/think.md

 # First principle thinking
 boil things down to their fundamental truths and reason up from there, as opposed to reasoning by analogy.

+It's about going to the end of the world chasing a chain of 'whys'

 actively questioning every assumption you think you ‘know’ about a given problem or scenario — and then creating new knowledge and solutions from scratch.